Fix MacBook Trackpad Not Working after Sequoia Update

 Solution #9: Mission Control Not Working on Trackpad Mac [Ventura & Sonoma]

 Mission Control is the essential screen to quickly switch between apps windows and Desktop screen [if created more than once].
 Here’s the shortcut we can easily open using the Trackpad gesture on Mac.
-Follow the below steps for installed macOS Version.
+Follow the below steps to install the macOS Version.

 Ways to open Mission control in 3 different ways,